Pervious Concrete Pavement Flexural Strength: Comprehensive Guide

 What maintenance is required for pervious concrete pavement?

-Regular maintenance, including cleaning to remove debris and periodic inspections, is essential to ensure optimal drainage and prevent clogging.
+Regular maintenance is important, including cleaning to clear away debris and periodic inspections to keep drainage working well and prevent clogging.

 How does weather affect the performance of pervious concrete pavement?